Category Archives: children

 I know of cases where children are wrongly labeled CME by Local Authorities.
 Some LAs cannot (for what seems like nothing but stubborn jobsworth bureaucracy) accept that children who are Home Educated can be in receipt of suitable education, even if an LA’s opaque methods of measuring ‘suitability’ are so arbitrary and intrusive and out of step with the law as to be only understandable to them.
 Such records create fundamentally flawed and inaccurate family portraits, turning EHE records into CME records mid-year, (spot the double counted child) without recourse or route for redress.
 Some of these data are therefore opinions, not facts.
 Automating any of this would be a worse mess.

 Known-to-the state CME children are on Local Authority databases even if If they were never enrolled at a school.
-If they were in school and left and even if after doing so they ‘fall off the radar’, one of sixteen tick-box reasons-for-leaving is recorded on their detailed named record and kept.
+If they were in school and left and even if after doing so they ‘fall off the radar’, one of fifteen tick-box reasons-for-leaving is recorded on their detailed named record and kept.
 If they disappear without a known destination of the next educational setting, they will in addition be added into the part of the Common Transfer File system that posts children’s records into the Lost Pupils Database (LPD).
 They are pulled out of that LPD once a state school ‘receives’ them again.

 Children about whom nothing is known by the state, the so called ‘invisible children’ cannot be magically added to any database.
 If they were known today, they would already be on the existing databases.
 It is believed there are very few of these, but of course, it is unknown.
 It also by default a number that cannot ever be known.
 The NCB and Children’s Commissioner have made guesstimates of around 3,000 individual children.